soarsmu/attack-pretrain-models-of-code/GraphCodeBERT/clonedetection/README.md

     --evaluate_during_training \
     --seed 123456 2>&1| tee saved_models/train.log
 ```
+❕**Note**: if encountering `CUDA error: an illegal memory access was encountered`, change the `train_batch_size` to a bigger number, such as 64.
+Besides, we set `code_length` as 512 and the whole pipeline works very well in our machine, but some errors caused by too much input tokens have been reported by some users.
+If you locate such error, we suggest that change `code_length` as 384 (i.e., 512-128=384).

 ### Inference

 We use full test data for inference.
 The inferencing cost is 1.5 hours on 8*P100-16G.